lesliecao31/SCENICAdvancedAnalysis/pages/overview.md

 This tutorial walks through an alignment of two groups of PBMCs from Kang et al, 2017.
 In this experiment, PBMCs were split into a stimulated and control group and the stimulated group was treated with interferon beta.
 The response to interferon caused cell type specific gene expression changes that makes a joint analysis of all the data difficult, with cells clustering both by stimulation condition and by cell type.
 (https://satijalab.org/seurat/v3.2/pbmc3k_tutorial.html)

+This object has been generated from the following Seurat walkthrough: https://satijalab.org/seurat/v3.2/pbmc3k_tutorial.html

 This is how clustering of data looks in seurat: